Purpose

 Here,

-Step 1: Deploy the Java environment
+Step 1: Deploy and configure the Java environment

 You can download the latest version of OpenJDK 8 from openjdk.